myroom/SmartPoolPumpController/README.md

 -   The system uses both calculated limit and maximum runtime limit - whichever is lower
 -   **Water Level Sensor** is optional - leave empty to disable protection
 -   **Sensor Type Configuration**: Choose NC or NO based on your physical sensor type
--   **Notifications** are optional - configure notification service for alerts
+-   **Notifications** are optional - simply check the box to enable alerts
 -   **Cycle Runtime** should be set based on your pump specifications and cooling requirements
 -   **Pump Interval** should be longer than **Cycle Runtime** to ensure cooling periods
 -   **Working Hours** allow you to restrict pump operation to specific time periods (e.g., daytime only)